 He gives clear instructions to the team – what he wants, when he wants it (though he makes one mistake: interestingly he doesn’t specify the individuals responsible for a task.
 Don’t try this part at home).

 “Failure is not an option”.
 That’s pretty clear!

 I recommend the system called EOS (the Entrepreneurial Operating System®), which when it comes to effective meetings, summarizes and distills the very best time-tested ideas from gurus like Patrick Lencioni and Jim Collins.
 To have effective meetings, consider this system, and particularly the Level 10 Meeting™ tool.

 What is the Level 10 Meeting™?

 Quite simply, it’s an EOS term for the weekly leadership meeting.
 Why it’s If you were to rate your meetings 1-10, this is a way to get it to a “10”.

 - Watch this video explaining Level 10 Meetings from Gino Wickman, the founder of EOS Worldwide.

 - Read the book Traction, Get a Grip on Your Business, and pay particular attention to pages 189 through 197.

-- Contact us: If you want help implementing better meetings into your business, consider hiring one of us as your EOS Implementer™, or just contact me about how you can self-implement this system.
+- Contact us.
+If you want help implementing better meetings into your business, consider hiring one of us as your EOS Implementer™, or just contact us about how you can self-implement this system.